New Update: Boost Social Proof with Reviews & Automation

 If you’re at the beginning of your podcasting journey, creating at least 3 episodes before you launch is a great idea.

-Chances are, if you don’t have several episodes for new listeners to explore, they won’t have enough time to become invested in your show.
+Chances are, if you don’t have many episodes for new listeners to explore, they won’t have enough time to become invested in your show.
 As a result, they’ll soon lose interest and forget about you.

 So create anywhere from 3 to 5 episodes so listeners can binge your podcast at the start.
 This will give them a taste of your content and style and encourage them to listen more.